AsjadZafar/LuxeHomeTeam29/README.md

-LuxeHome is a smart home e-commerce website that  aims to give users a secure, easy-to-use, and stylish shopping experience.
-Homeowners can browse and buy appliances and furniture for their living room, kitchen, bedroom, bathroom, and outdoors.
-It has product search and filtering, a basket, checkout, order history, customer reviews, and account management.
-Admins can manage inventory, process orders, and update customer details.
-Unique features include a helpful count for reviews, a “My Reviews” tab in the customer dashboard, warranty claims, and an installation service booking.
-The website is built using HTML, CSS (Tailwind), JavaScript, and Laravel, with a MySQL database managed via phpMyAdmin.
-It is fully deployed online, version-controlled with GitHub, and organized using Trello.
+LuxeHome

+LuxeHome is a smart home e-commerce platform designed to provide users with a secure, intuitive, and premium shopping experience.
+The website allows homeowners to browse and purchase appliances and furniture for living rooms, kitchens, bedrooms, bathrooms, and outdoor spaces.

+Features

+Customer Features:

+Product browsing, searching, and filtering
+Basket and checkout functionality
+Order history and account management
+Customer reviews with a “helpful” count
+“My Reviews” dashboard tab
+Warranty claim submission
+Installation service booking

+Admin Features:

+Inventory management and product updates
+Order processing
+Customer detail management
+Review moderation and warranty claim processing Technology Stack
+Frontend: HTML, Tailwind CSS, JavaScript
+Backend: Laravel (PHP)
+Database: MySQL (managed via phpMyAdmin)
+Project Management and Version Control Version-controlled using GitHub with clear commit history Development and tasks tracked using Trello
+Modular code structure and documentation for maintainability and scalability Deployment
+Fully deployed online for live usage and testing